isthatcentered/errors-workshop/README.md

 - [ ] A prospect might now be blacklisted:
       - [ ] Would you program know about it ?
       - [ ] What response will the caller get and does it feel right ?
+      - [ ] Will you have fun trying to find why someone gets a 500 ??

 ## How to
 Except a few unimportant shared classes, each file contains the import collaborators for the example.